Project #4 - Concurrency Control

 here, think about why in relation toBegin

-). - Iterate through every that has been modified by this transaction (via the write set) and set the timestamp of the base tuples to the commit timestamp.
+). - Iterate through every tuple that has been modified by this transaction (via the write set) and set the timestamp of the base tuples to the commit timestamp.
 Note that you will need to maintain the write set in all modification executors (insert, update, delete).

 - Set the transaction to the